-5.2 Quality of produce
+6.5.2 Quality of produce

-A new category of forecasting has been gaining importance over the recent years, i.e. forecasting the quality of products.
-This concerns not only the very impressionistic wine market35 (Desclée, 1991; Ashenfelter et al. 1995; Jayet and Mathurin, 1997, Jones et al., 2005), but also some processed cereals where, for instance, starch/protein ratios should ideally remain within a relatively narrow range.
+A new category of forecasting has been gaining importance over recent years: forecasting the quality of products.
+This concerns not only the very impressionistic wine market35 (Desclée, 1991; Ashenfelter et al., 1995; Jayet and Mathurin, 1997; Jones et al., 2005), but also some processed cereals, in which, for instance, starch/protein ratios should ideally remain within a relatively narrow range.
 Descriptive methods have also been used successfully to estimate the quality of agricultural products such as wine.
-Given that the concept of "quality" is sometimes difficult to describe in quantitative terms, the non-parametric approach is probably the most suitable, i.e. any index that describes the
+Given that the concept of "quality" is sometimes difficult to describe in quantitative terms, the non-parametric approach is probably the most suitable, that is, any index that describes the similarity between the current year and historical "good" years would, de facto, constitute a useful forecasting variable.